-In the mid-to-late twentieth century, statisticians developed power spectrum estimators with both of these properties \citep{bartlett48, blackman1958measurement, welch67, thomson1982spectrum}.
-But the fact that ground-based observations always have uneven observing cadence has kept the low-bias, consistent power spectrum estimators out of astronomy, since they are formulated for time series with uniform observing cadence (constant $t_n - t_{n-1}$).
+In the mid-to-late twentieth century, statisticians developed consistent, low-bias power spectrum estimators \citep{bartlett48, blackman1958measurement, welch67, thomson1982spectrum}.
+But the fact that ground-based observations always have uneven observing cadence has kept such power spectrum estimators out of astronomy, since they are formulated for time series with uniform observing cadence (constant $t_n - t_{n-1}$).
 Instead, astronomers typically use the Lomb-Scargle periodogram developed by \citet{lomb76} and \citet{scargle1982studies} and generalized by \citet{zechmeister09}.
-The Lomb-Scargle periodogram has facilitated decades of groundbreaking discoveries, including double degenerate binaries \citep{bragaglia90, marsh95}, sunlike magnetic activity cycles in nearby stars \citep{baliunas95}, and planets orbiting Proxima Centauri \citep{angladaescude16, damasso20, faria22}.
-Unfortunately, it shares the inconsistency of the Schuster periodogram and also inherits bias from the uneven observing cadence \citep{dawson10, vanderplas18}.} We seek an astronomical power spectrum estimator that is both minimally biased and consistent.
+The Lomb-Scargle periodogram has facilitated decades of groundbreaking discoveries, including double degenerate binaries \citep{bragaglia90, marsh95}, sunlike magnetic activity cycles in nearby stars \citep{baliunas95}, and planets orbiting Proxima Centauri \citep{angladaescude16, damasso20, faria22}. {But the Lomb-Scargle periodogram shares the inconsistency of the Schuster periodogram and also inherits bias from the uneven observing cadence \citep{dawson10, vanderplas18}.} We seek an astronomical power spectrum estimator that is both minimally biased and consistent.